lxl1ng/Deep-Learning/README.md

 # Deep-Learning
-For Deep Learning/n
+For Deep Learning

-Download the dataset and word vector package on your own.
+*Download the dataset and word vector package on your own.